The 2021 Ultimate Guide to Seasonal Affective Disorder

 Imbalances of Serotonin, Melatonin, and Vitamin D

-People with SAD have been found to have an imbalance of serotonin, a chemical in one’s brain that affects mood.
-It’s also been found that their bodies make too much melatonin, which regulates sleep (explaining why those with SAD sleep so much).
+It turns out seasonal affective disorder and melatonin, serotonin, and vitamin D levels are related.
+People with SAD have been found to have an imbalance of serotonin, a chemical in one's brain that affects mood.
+It's also been found that their bodies make too much melatonin, which regulates sleep.
+Thus, explaining why those with SAD sleep so much.
 They also do not produce enough vitamin D, which is essential to function appropriately.

 Treatment and Preventative Methods for SAD

 "How to Treat Seasonal Affective Disorder?"